lvaccaro/environments/Raspberry_wallet_bitcoin.md

 ```

 ### Run Bitcoin:
+The default configuration run a full-node with listen option enabled by default.
+I just explain why I don't want a full node

-My focus is on wallet feature, so I don't need a full-node or a peer where anyone could connect.
+My main focus is a secure wallet, so I don't need a full-node or a peer where anyone could connect.
 So my configuration is a "Pruned node" with some strict resources, the following options:
 ```
 -listen=0